 - Feels okay when you are not around

 - Has a lot of energy

-Even if you can afford doggie daycare only once or twice a week, the benefits for an active pup, young or old, can be huge.
-Sometimes, when you get home from work, you don't have the energy to keep up with your furbaby.
+Even if you can only afford doggie daycare once or twice a week, the benefits for an active dog can be huge.
 Doggie daycare helps them release all their playful energy with other dogs, and they will feel happier the rest of the week.
-Doggie daycares offer lots of fun activities and games for dogs as well as snack time and quiet time — just like daycare for a child.

 6. Create a Scavenger Hunt

-Then, go on the hunt with your dog, and help them find the hidden treasures.
 Reward them with treats between finding the treasures to encourage them to keep looking.
-Hide both toys and treats for your dog, and eventually, they'll be filled with excitement to go on a hunt.
+You can hide both toys and treats for your dog, and eventually, they'll be filled with excitement to go on a hunt.
 Soon, you'll be able to hide treats and toys all over your home before you leave for the day and command your furbaby to "hunt" before you walk out the door.

 You can also make an easy "doggy popsicle" to comfort your furbaby every time you leave.
 All you need to do is pour chicken broth into a plastic food storage container, throw in some of their favorite treats and pop it in the freezer.
 You can also add a few scoops of peanut butter or baby carrots for more texture and flavor.

 What’s better than being a pawrent to a cuddly furbaby who is not only an affectionate companion and guardian, but who can also clean up after themselves?
 You can easily train your dog to pick up after themselves with positive reinforcement clicker training.